uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/execution_model/index.rst

 engine.
 They are passed to |primitive::execute| when executing a primitive.

-Stream attributes are used to extend stream behavior in an implementation-defined manner.

-.. doxygenstruct:: dnnl::stream_attr
-   :project: oneDNN
-   :members:

 Streams correspond to and can be constructed from DPC++ :class:`sycl::queue` objects.
 Alternatively, oneDNN itself can create and own the corresponding objects.
 Streams are considered to be ephemeral and can be created / destroyed